Creative Field Techniques - Shooting the Super Moon for Landscapes

 As for shutter speed, I like to keep it faster than 2 seconds.
 This is to avoid blurring the moon.
 I may have to increase the ISO to avoid long exposures, but typically not more than 400.
 Instead of f11, I may open it to f8 to add another stop of light so that I can keep the shutter speed under 2 seconds and the ISO 400 or lower.
 Remember, you need a tripod to do this right!

 I hope this has inspired you to get out and capture the moon.
 And don’t forget those Milky Way opportunities as well!
+Here are a few other blogs that may be of interest:

 If you are interested in learning more about camera or editing techniques, I offer individualized instructions in the field as well as in Photoshop.
 Please visit my website to learn more about these workshops or contact me at firstname.lastname@example.org with any questions you may have.
 And, please check out my video tutorials.